chirpy2605/voron/general/RoundTrip/TBG/README.md

 ## Changelog:

-2023-03-01 Updated Front and Back parts to eliminate backlash between the large and drive gears
+- 2023-03-01 Updated Front and Back parts to eliminate backlash between the large and drive gears

+- 2023-03-01 Updated aesthetics to match the RoundTrip (LGX)